dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 )
 </kotlin>

 What we really mean by grouping parameters is that there is cohesion and each group might be better expressed as a separate class.
-With only three parameters in the constructor, we might consider [putting them on one line](#put-parameters-on-one-line) (never mind the irony).
 <kotlin>
 class FruitStoreInTheCloud(
     val uri: Uri,